The Proofs

 Structure

-The dependency graph of the thirty-one formal anchors.
+The dependency graph of the thirty-two formal anchors.
 Each node is a definition or construction; each edge, a logical dependency.
-Hover to trace lineage.
+Hover to trace lineage and see how the line from commitment discipline to the Third Mode actually runs.

 Parts